eNKay2408/freeCodeCamp-Projects/README.md

 ## 2. Anonymous Message Board
 - **Introduction**: I think this project is more interesting than the first one.
 I have to implement the authentication and authorization system.
 - **Skills**: Express, Helmet, Chai, MongoDB, Bcrypt, Authentication, Authorization.
+- **Purposes**: Create a new thread, reply to a thread, report a thread, delete a thread, report a reply, delete a reply.

 ## 3. Port Scanner